 Static Data Report is a message that is sent by a central system to the participant to provide static data held in the system.

-System Event Acknowledgement is a message that is sent by a participant of a central system to the central system to acknowledge the notification of an occurrence of an event in a central system.
+System Event Acknowledgement is a message that is sent by a participant of a central system to the central system to acknowledge the notification [System Event Notification (admi.004)] of an occurrence of an event in a central system.

 3 new ‘Cash Management’ messages